 Program Fee: $1,210—Includes one graduate credit, all AP course materials, and some meals.
 Meals include one dinner, four continental breakfasts, and four lunches.

-This AP* Summer Institute mines the cultural and architectural riches of Chicago in a workshop addressing the needs and concerns of all AP* Art History AP teachers, for both beginning and experienced educators.
+This AP* Summer Institute mines the cultural and architectural riches of Chicago in a workshop addressing the needs and concerns of all AP* Art History teachers, both beginning and experienced.
 We will analyze and practice the pedagogical techniques that make art history come alive for our students as they master the content and skills necessary for success in AP* Art History.
 We will familiarize ourselves with the Big Ideas, Essential Questions, and Learning Objectives in the new curriculum, and we will discover how to help our students demonstrate convincing evidence of what they learn by discussing and writing about art with intelligence and sophistication.
-We will look carefully and deeply at the list of 250 required works, begin learning about works with which we are unfamiliar, discuss the most time-efficient and effective ways to research unfamiliar works, examine resources outside standard textbooks, and study strategies for helping students do effective independent research.
+We will look carefully and deeply at the list of 250 required works, learn more about works with which we are unfamiliar, discuss the most time-efficient and effective ways to research unfamiliar works, examine resources outside standard textbooks, and study strategies for helping students do effective independent research.
 We will enhance our own knowledge of the global cultures represented in the course as we investigate course-related artworks in the Art Institute of Chicago and the Field Museum.
 We will explore various models for organizing the course while addressing the course audit and sample syllabi.
 All week long, we will study models of effective, innovative teaching and seize every opportunity to explore and share best practices, enrichment activities, and actual teaching materials.

-Of special note: Preparation will be included for the newly redesigned AP* Art History course.
 Experienced teacher, long-time College Board consultant, and highly regarded institute presenter Marsha Russell will facilitate the AP* Art History Summer Institutes.